harrisonmalone/html-css-schedule/README.md

 - Build a form column layout with flexbox
 - Build an inbox email style layout
 - Build a products page with flexbox, using the box type layout
+- Build a page with items on left that's scrollable and sticky map on the right (need to use google maps api), similar to airbnb design
 - Recreate a website with [parallax scrolling](https://www.w3schools.com/howto/howto_css_parallax.asp)

 ### Friday (15/03)